Hochschule Düsseldorf

 Guest critique: Andrea Zanderigo (Baukuh)

-Andre Kempe und Oliver Thill
+Andre Kempe and Oliver Thill

 Bolle Tham und Martin Videgård